 activities that didn't involve an overnight stay.
 Which of these have you done in the past week?
 8. Attended an organised public event (e.g. exhibition, concert, fair, live sport etc.) 9.
 Went to an arts, cultural or entertainment experience (e.g. museum, gallery, cinema etc.) 10.
 Food and drink, a night out or speciality shopping (i.e. shopping for items that you do not buy regularly.
 E.g. clothes, electronics, jewellery, souvenirs etc.) 11.
 Went on a business trip 12.
 Took part in leisure activities not mentioned above 13.
-None of these DVU2 OE All know how the activities you've done in the past week group together into specific 'day trips' or outings.
+None of these DVU2 OE All We'd like to know how the activities you've done in the past week group together into specific 'day trips' or outings.
 The activities selected in previous question were [list from DVU1] May 2022 Addition: Please give each specific 'day trip' or outing that you took a Please note, that if you returned home, or to your place of work or study between activities you should consider these as separate outings.
 Show 10 rows with the option to select a date within the 1 week window in each row (between date 2 and date 1 inclusive).
 Respondent to type in name of trip on left and select the date on right.
 Column header to be "Trip date".
-Row 1 must be answered but subsequent rows are optional Calculate number of trips from this question DATE SELECTION
+Row 1 must be answered but subsequent rows are optional Calculate number of trips from this question DATE SELECTION name and select the date that the trip took place.

-DVU2_I oopThose who didn't say 'none' to DVU1Now please select all of the activities that were part of thePull through activities selected a DVU1.
-Repeat question for each trip named at1.
-Visited friends or relatives 2.
-Went to a visitor attraction e.g. a historic house, theme park, museum, etc. name and select the date that the trip took place.
 For example you might call a trip to see a friend 'Visiting Dave', while a family visit to an attraction might be called 'Castle trip with kids'.
-Again, we only want to know about activities you have done in the past week that didn't involve an overnight stay and took place outside of your home. trip [DVU2_OE] [DVU2_OE] DVU2_OE. exploring areas 5.
-Took part in hobbies and interests 6.
-Took part in a health or wellbeing experience 7.
-Attended a special event or celebration of didn't say select all of the activities that were part of the trip activities selected a DVU1.
-Repeat question for each trip named at relatives 2.
+Again, we only want to know about activities you have done in the past week that didn't involve an overnight stay and took place outside of your home.
+DVU2_I oop Those who didn't say 'none' to DVU1 Now please select all of the activities that were part of the trip [DVU2_OE] Pull through activities selected a DVU1.
+Repeat question for each trip named at DVU2_OE.
+1. Visited friends or relatives 2.
 Went to a visitor attraction e.g. a historic house, theme park, museum, etc. 3.
 Took part in sports or outdoor leisure activities 4.
 Went sightseeing and exploring areas 5.
 Took part in hobbies and interests 6.
 Took part in a health or wellbeing experience 7.
-Attended a special personal nature (e.g. wedding, birthday, anniversary etc.) 8.
+Attended a special event or celebration of personal nature (e.g. wedding, birthday, anniversary etc.) 8.
 Attended an organised public event (e.g. exhibition, concert, fair, live sport etc.) 9.
 Went to an arts, cultural or entertainment experience (e.g. museum, gallery, cinema etc.) 10.
 Food and drink, a night out or speciality shopping (i.e. shopping for items that you do not buy regularly.
 E.g. clothes, electronics, jewellery, souvenirs etc.) 11.
 Went on a business trip 12.
 Took part in leisure activities not mentioned above DVU2a Those who didn't say 'none' to DVU1 How regularly do you take [IF ONLY 1 TRIP at DVU2: a trip like this, IF MORE THAN 1 TRIP AT DVU2: trips like these] (e.g. to the same place to do the same types of activities)?
 Please select one answer for each statement.
 Show text entered at DVU2 as rows and response codes as columns.
 Single code per row.
 Multiple times a week Once a week Less often than once a week Don't know